Tax Savvy Giving at Year’s End

 Note about Year End Giving Statements

-Interim Giving Statements were sent out on December 12, 2018 via email with a link titled, “View your giving statement.”
-Please visit this link from your desktop or laptop, not a mobile device, to view a PDF of your Interim Giving Statement through December 12, 2018.
+Interim Giving Statements were sent out in early November via email with a link titled, “View your giving statement.”
+Please visit this link from your desktop or laptop, not a mobile device, to view a PDF of your Interim Giving Statement.

 Final Year End Giving Statements will be sent in January using this same process.
 A hard copy of the Interim Giving Statement and/or the Year End Giving Statement may be provided by request.
-If you have questions or concerns, please contact Treasurer Bud Ward.
+If you have questions or concerns, please submit your question below.